Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

-Note that, before becoming resonant, the curve $L$, in some cases, can go through a sufficiently large sequence of period-doubling bifurcations.
-After each such bifurcation a curve becomes saddle, and a stable double-round invariant curve emerges in its neighborhood, see e.g. Fig.~\ref{ris:Fig7}e.
-Such transition to chaotic attractors (including Shilnikov ones), is observed quite often (see e.g. \cite{ACS85, Kaneko83, AnNik05, BVS03, BSV10, BKS16, GGKS19, GKS17, St1, St2}) and can lead to the birth of ``flow-like'' chaotic attractors possessing one positive and one very close to zero Lyapunov exponent (for flow systems chaos with additional close to zero Lyapunov exponent in the spectrum is observed in this case).
-In Sec.~\ref{sec:VarShil} we demonstrate and study this phenomenon in more detail.
+\begin{enumerate} \item[3. ] Note that before becoming resonant the curve $L$ can go through a long sequence of period-doubling (length-doubling) bifurcations.
+After each such bifurcation the invariant curve becomes saddle, and a stable double-round invariant curve appears in its neighborhood (Fig.~\ref{ris:Fig7}e).
+Such transition to chaotic attractors (including Shilnikov ones), is observed quite often (see e.g. \cite{ACS85, Kaneko83, AnNik05, BSV05, BSV10, BKS16, St2, grines2022origin}) and can lead to the birth of flow-like chaotic attractors possessing one positive and one zero (indistinguishable from zero in numerical experiments) Lyapunov exponents (for ODE systems strange attractors with two zero Lyapunov exponent is born via this scenario).
+In Sec.~\ref{sec:VarShil} we demonstrate and study this phenomenon in more detail. \end{enumerate}